itdxer/blog.itdxer.com/_posts/2021-06-06-solution-to-the-split-and-multiply-puzzle-from-fivethirtyeight.md

 Problem can be separated into two parts.
 First we want to decide into how many pieces do we want to split the line and second what should be the length of the line segments.
-Let's focus on the second part of the problems first
+Let's focus on the second part of the problems first.